simonvc/treedao.org/faq.md

+# What is TreeDAO

+TreeDAO is a distributed autonomous organization (DAO) that is raising ~100 ETH to buy a woodland.
+It will do this by issuing circa 5000 NFTs.
+These NFTs will represent aspects of the woodland, and take the form of a geotagged photo taken in the woodland after purchase.
+The NFTs will also have voting rights, 1 vote per NFT that will control how the DAO is run, and what happens to the woodland.
+These NFTs will make ideal durable digital gifts.
+They will conform to NFT standards and be tradable on open platforms that support EIP 729 or 1155.

 # Why an NFT + DAO?

 There are aspects of NFTs (Non Fungible Tokens) and aspects of Distributed Autonomous Organizations that we thing work really well together in this context.